chaseruskin/legoHDL/ROADMAP.md

 - [ ] for list command, highlight if a profile is available to be updated (bonus)

 - [ ] add cool logging
-- [ ] allow scripts/alias to be stored as a list
-- [ ] editor can be stored as a list too

-- [ADDED] #4. add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script

 - [ ] if going from already installed to download, ensure all requirements are installed else give an error stating the missing installations

-- [ ] investigate if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design) -> I believe it does not (it does if using modelsim, tested)

 __Completed__
+- [x] add a 'categories' section to a Block.yml? (multiple keywords to help identify the block) OR in more general, allow users to add new fields to the Block.yml file? (will be ignored by legohdl, implemented)
+- [x] investigate if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design) -> I believe it does not (it does if using modelsim, tested)
+- [x] allow scripts/alias to be stored as a list
+- [x] editor can be stored as a list too
 - [x] not adding a `-<rel-template-file-path>` for 	`new -file` command will just create a blank file at the specified location
 - [x] More generally, anything in a '.' directory found at template's root directory will not be copied into new block. (allows for   .skip/ folder directory able to exist in a template folder, these files in there will not be automatically added when creating a new block from a template, BUT can be referenced if needing a new file of that type.
 For example, to avoid always writing a .py file to every template, add it to .skip/, and when applicable, developer has ability to manually append it to the block if deemed necessary for that block. )
 - [x] fixes wierd OS.system bug info error with git.index.commit() method call